 How to Make a Watercolor Cake

-1. Frost the Cake – Using your favorite buttercream of choice (I used Swiss meringue buttercream, but American buttercream is fine, as well), smoothly frost the cake about 90% of the way.
-It does not need to be absolutely perfect yet since we will be adding more buttercream in Step 3.
+Using your favorite buttercream of choice (I used Swiss meringue buttercream, but American buttercream is fine, as well), smoothly frost the cake about 90% of the way.
+It does not need to be absolutely perfect yet since we will be adding more buttercream later on.

 This step can be as random or as calculated as you’d like.
 There really is no right or wrong way.
 However, I recommend stacking the colors more vertically instead of right next to each other horizontally – since we will be smoothing the frosting around the sides of the cake horizontally and you’ll want to leave a bit of room to allow the colors the “blend.”